cap-js/telemetry/README.md

 - `@opentelemetry/exporter-metrics-otlp-proto`

 The necessary scopes for exporting traces (`openTelemetryTrace.ingest`) and metrics (`metrics.ingest`) are not part of the standard `apitoken` and must be requested.
-This can only be done via binding to a "managed service instance", i.e., not a user-provided service instance.
+This can be done via parameterizing the binding to a "managed service instance" (i.e., not a user-provided service instance) as follows.

 Excerpt from example mta.yaml:
 ```yaml